 - Everyone speaks English.
 I always like to know a few words in the language of the country I’m traveling to, and it’s easy to get around in Europe, but people in Iceland spoke more English than I’ve ever encountered overseas.

 - In the summer months it never gets completely dark.
 If that is a problem for your sleeping habits, bring an eye mask.
+(This also means you won’t be seeing the northern lights this time of year).

 - Grocery Stores we found for breakfast food, snacks, candy, and cheese with pepper (get the cheese): Kronan (Vik and Reykjavik) and Melabudin (I believe this was the other one we went to in Reykjavik).